-28 Surestart
+29 Surestart

-The College acted as lead body for the Nottinghamshire Children and Families Partnership (NCFP), along with the Nottinghamshire Healthcare NHS Trust and Family Action, which runs 58 Children's Centres under a contract with Nottinghamshire County Council.
-The College recognised £2,653,247of income (2019: £3,005,991) and £2,194, 366 (2019: £2,649,668) expenditure relating to its own Surestart expenditure in the year.
-All funds are maintained in a bank account separate to the College.
-This partnership ceased on 31st May 2020.
+Previously, The College acted as lead body for the Nottinghamshire Children and Families Partnership (NCFP), along with the Nottinghamshire Healthcare NHS Trust and Family Action, which runs 58 Children's Centres under a contract with Nottinghamshire County Council.
+This partnership ceased on 31 May 2020.
+All funds were maintained in a bank account separate to the College.